 Dr. Irwin Redlener

-Dr. Irwin Redlener is Senior Research Scholar and Director of the Pandemic Resource and Response Initiative (PRRI) of the National Center for Disaster Preparedness at the Earth Institute, which works to understand and improve the nation’s capacity to prepare for, respond to, and recover from disasters.
+Dr. Irwin Redlener is Senior Research Scholar and Director of the Pandemic Resource and Response Initiative (PRRI) of the National Center for Disaster Preparedness, Columbia Climate School, Columbia University, which works to understand and improve the nation’s capacity to prepare for, respond to, and recover from disasters.
 He is a nationally recognized expert on disaster preparedness policies, pandemic influenza, the threat of terrorism in the U.S., the impact and consequences of major natural disasters, and related issues.
 Dr. Redlener is the author of Americans At Risk: Why We Are Not Prepared For Megadisasters and What We Can Do Now, published in 2006 by Alfred A. Knopf, Inc., and recently served as one of the ten members of the congressionally established National Commission on Children and Disasters.

 Dr. Redlener is also President and Co-Founder, along with singer-songwriter Paul Simon, of the Children’s Health Fund (CHF), a philanthropic initiative created to develop health care programs in some of the nation’s most medically underserved communities.
 CHF programs are now active in 25 urban and rural communities around the U.S. providing quality comprehensive medical care to more than 80,000 children each year.
 Dr. Redlener holds an M.D. degree from the University of Miami School of Medicine, an honorary Doctor of Science degree from Hunter College of the City University of New York and an honorary Doctor of Humane Letters degree from Hofstra University.